 Install the cement board panels by setting them onto a layer of thinset mortar and screwing them to the subfloor, with screws driven every 8 inches along the perimeters of the panels.
 Tape the seams with fiberglass seam tape, fill the seams with thinset, and let it fully cure.

 Measure all walls to determine the center point for each wall.
-Snap a chalk line between each of the two opposing walls to create a cross-like pattern.
+Snap a chalk line between each of the two opposing walls to create a cross pattern.
 Without mortar or grout, lay out tiles and tile spacers in a line on each arm of the cross.
 The idea is to avoid having small, cut tiles against a wall, as this can be visually jarring.
 Shift this cross-like assembly in any direction, so that any tile that borders a wall is as close as possible to being a half tile or larger.

 Spread the Mortar